 Some babies arrive earlier than expected.
 If your baby's born before 37 weeks they’re said to be premature.

-Premature babies are likely to be small or underweight and may have health problems.
-The earlier a baby's born the more health problems they’re likely to have.
+Premature babies are likely to be small and may have health issues.
+The earlier a baby's born the more health issues they’re likely to have.

 Why babies are born early